 The information you include on a digital business card is just like what you would put on a traditional paper business card.
 Here are the basic details to include:

-- Name and title: Place your name and job title on the card and in a prominent way.
+- Name and title: Place your name and job title on the card in a prominent way.
 In other words, make the text stand out by using a larger font, bold text, or a different color.

 - Company name: If it applies to your case, include the name of your company or organization.